Mmaz1988/xle-glueworkbench-interface/README.md

 - `grammars/glue-basic-flat-encoding.lfg`:
 A simple grammar that uses the alternative string-based, flat encoding of glue premises (in the f-structure)
 - `grammars_concept/glue-basic-semparser_ND.lfg`:
-A proof-of-concept grammar that uses the semantic parser functionality of the GSWB to derive semantic representations based on Neo-Davidsonian event semantics.
+A proof-of-concept grammar that uses the semantic parser functionality of the GSWB to derive semantic representations based on Neo-Davidsonian event semantics
 - `grammars_concept/glue-basic-drt.lfg`:
 A proof-of-concept grammar that uses the Prolog-mode of the GSWB to produce semantic representations based on Boxer-style lambda-DRT.
-This grammar requires additional files from the Boxer system (Bos, 2015), which we cannot make available ourselves.
+This grammar requires additional files from the Boxer system (Bos, 2015), which we cannot make available ourselves
 - `testfile.lfg`:
-A small testsuite.
+A small testsuite

 # Requirements

 Download (clone) this repository to your computer.
 Once all the requirements listed below are met, run the XLE from the repository folder.
 - Glue Semantics Workbench (GSWB) .jar file.
 It is part of this repository.
 Else, clone https://github.com/Mmaz1988/GlueSemWorkbench_v2 and produce your own .jar file.
 - The GSWB jar file requires Java.
 [OpenJDK](https://jdk.java.net/13/) is used for development of GSWB.
 GSWB was also tested with oracle java 8.
 Feedback for other platforms is appreciated.
 - SWI-Prolog (for translating f-structure premises to premise strings; The latest stable release is recommended; SWI-Prolog 6.x and older are not compatible with the present system.
 - Xerox Linguistics Environment (XLE).
 The project is designed to be independent of XLE version, but feedback is welcome.
 - When installing Java and SWI-Prolog make sure that the respective binaries are added to the `$PATH` variable.
 This holds for both windows and unix systems.

 # Setting up the system